gh-guohq/learngit/readme.txt

-git is version control system. and it is free.
+git is a distributied version control system. and it is free software.